What Is The Price Of Interlocking Rubber Roof Tiles?

 Price: The tiles cost roughly $34 each.

-Safety Rubber Tiles - Interlocking Playground Tile BB 2.5 Inch
+Safety Rubber Tiles - Blue Sky Outdoor Interlocking Tile Colors 2.25 Inch

-The Interlocking Playground Tile BB 2.5 Inch Black is not only suitable for playgrounds, but is also highly desirable for use on a deck or patio, or as a roofing tile.
+The Blue Sky Outdoor Interlocking Tile is not only suitable for playgrounds, but is also highly desirable for use on a deck or patio, or as a roofing tile.
 They feature a strong interlock and require no daily maintenance.

-Measuring 2.5 inches thick, these tiles feature a six-foot ASTM fall height rating, meaning they can significantly help to minimize injuries from falls that occur from up to six feet high.
+Measuring 2.25 inches thick, these tiles feature a four-foot ASTM fall height rating, meaning they can significantly help to minimize injuries from falls that occur from up to four feet high.
 They’re an excellent choice if you want to create a safer flooring surface for your rooftop, patio, or other area.

 These tiles are made of recycled SBR (Styrene-Butadiene Rubber) tire rubber, making them highly durable.
-They’ll perform in any weather and are backed by a 10-year manufacturer’s limited warranty.
+They’ll perform in any weather and are backed by a 5-year manufacturer’s limited warranty.

 The tiles are designed to let rainwater permeate right through, channeling it away from the tile surface.
 This design creates an important safety feature and helps to prevent puddles from forming.